accs-uaa/akveg-lichens/README.md

     ```

 4.  **Install dependencies**:
-    Once your Conda environment is active, install the required Python libraries.
-All libraries can be installed
-    from the `conda-forge` channel.
+    Once your Conda environment is active, install the required Python libraries from the `conda-forge` channel.
     ```bash
     conda env create -f environment.yml
     ```
     This command will install all libraries listed in the `environment.yml` file, which are necessary for the
-    scripts to run
+    scripts to run correctly.
-    correctly.

 ## Usage ▶️